bellons91/personal-tech-notes/azure/Azure DNS.md

 Azure DNS also supports private DNS domains, allowing you to use your own custom domain names.

-Azure DNS supports ALIAS [[dns-record-type]] sets; you can use an alias record set to refer to an Azure resource and, in case it changes, the DNS records are automatically updated.
+Azure DNS supports ALIAS [[DNS Record types]] sets; you can use an alias record set to refer to an Azure resource and, in case it changes, the DNS records are automatically updated.